mverleg/next_semver/README.md

 ## Webservice

-No guarantees about uptime, but I intend to have the service mostly available at [next.tryin.top](https://next.tryin.top).
+No guarantees about uptime, but I intend to have the service occasionally available at [next.tryin.top](https://next.tryin.top).
 Example:

     curl -f https://next.tryin.top/minor/v1.2.4
     # 1.3.0